leomunozr/setup-react-project/README.md

 ## Scripts

 _npm_ scripts are added to _package.json_.
-If the _package.json_ already contains scripts with the same name, the will be added with the prefix _react-_.
+If the _package.json_ already contains scripts with the same name, they will be added with the prefix _react-_.

 - _start_: opens the webpack-dev-server.
 - _prestart_: compiles project using webpack.
-- _build: compiles project for production.
+- _build_: compiles project for production.